Difference and similarities between Catholic and Protestant churches.

 Differences between Catholic and Protestant churches

-The Pentecostal believe that the Bible is the “Sola Skriptura”.
+The Protestants believe that the Bible is the “Sola Skriptura”.
 They believe and practice only what is written in the Bible because they believe it’s only through the Bible you have good Communion with God.

 The Catholic Church doesn’t believe or practice only what is in the Bible.
 They also have the Catholic tradition which were passed down from the Apostles of Jesus to this generation.